-Operating revenue increased significantly from RMB788 million in the fiscal year ended December 31, 2017 to RMB4,447 million in the fiscal year ended December 31, 2018, as a result of the rapid expansion of our online consumer finance business.
-Within our total revenue, the amount derived from credit driven services increased significantly from RMB704 million to RMB4,170 million, and the amount derived from platform services grew from RMB84 million to RMB277 million.
+Our revenue increased by 107.3% from RMB4,447 million in 2018 to RMB9,220 million in 2019 as the result of the rapid expansion of our online consumer finance business.
+Within our total revenue, the amount derived from credit-driven services increased by 92.2% from RMB4,170 million to RMB8,013 million, and the amount derived from platform services grew even faster from RMB277 million to RMB1,206 million.

 - Loan facilitation and servicing fee revenues.
-Loan facilitation and servicing fee revenues increased substantially both either the credit driven services or the platform services, with the former from RMB647 million in 2017 to RMB3,807 million in 2018 and the latter from RMB nil in 2017 to RMB58 million in 2018.
-This increase reflected the rapid growth of the loans originated through our platform.
-The increase in the loan origination volume was in turn primarily driven by the increase in number of users with approved credit lines on our platform from approximately 3.3 million as of December 31, 2017 to approximately 12.5 million as of December 31, 2018. - Financing income.
-Financing income increased from RMB51 million in 2017 to RMB268 million in 2018.
-The increase of financing income was mainly due to the increase in our on-balance-sheet loans. - Referral services fees.
-Referral services fees increased from RMB84 million in 2017 to RMB211 million in 2018 primarily due to an increase in customer acquisition on our platform and the efficiency of referring borrowers to other platforms improved.
+Loan facilitation and servicing fee revenues increased substantially either under the creditdriven services or the platform services, with the former from RMB3,807 million in 2018 to RMB6,273 million in 2019 and the latter from RMB58 million in 2018 to RMB815 million in 2019.
+This increase reflects the rapid growth of the loans facilitated through our platform, particularly those under our capital-light model.
+In the fourth quarter of 2019, loans under the capital-light model accounted for 22.0% of total loan facilitation and origination volumes, a significant increase from 0.8% in the first quarter of 2019.
+The increase in the loan facilitation volume was in turn primarily driven by the increase in the number of users with approved credit lines on our platform from approximately 12.5 million as of December 31, 2018 to approximately 24.7 million as of December 31, 2019. - Financing income.
+Financing income increased from RMB267.8 million in 2018 to RMB1,310 million in 2019.
+The increase of financing income was mainly due to an increase in loan volume through the consolidated trusts. - Revenue from releasing of guarantee liabilities.
+Revenue from releasing of guarantee liabilities increased from RMB25 million in 2018 to RMB285 million.
+This increase was primarily attributable to the release of service margin allocated for guarantee services which increased as loan volume under guarantee increased. - Referral services fees.
+Referral services fees increased from RMB211 million in 2018 to RMB376 million primarily due to an increase in customer acquisition and the efficiency of referring borrowers to other platforms improved.